Prepare for your IBEW Apprentice Electrician's Aptitude Test

 - Practice sections separately: Use the Math Practice and Reading Practice pages to focus on specific areas where you need improvement in math, and get additional practice in reading.

-- Get extra practice and explanations: If you still need to practice more or you are struggling with a particular type of question, I recommend that you use a free onlince resource like Khan Academy.
+- Get extra practice and explanations: If you still need to practice more or you are struggling with a particular type of question, I recommend that you use a free online resource like Khan Academy.
 Alternatively, you can use an LLM like Chat GPT or Claude to generate extra practice questions and explanations.

 - Take the second exam: 1-2 days before your test, complete Exam 2 to measure your progress and further prepare for test day.